 This is the reality of space travel.
 And this is why a tremendous amount of infrastructure and personnel is required to develop, launch, monitor, and complete any manned mission beyond low Earth orbit.
 In fact, the infrastructure and personnel costs are not only well beyond the means of billionaires (who are already piggy-backing on the taxpayers’ bought government research and infrastructure) but also beyond the means of individual nations.
 There’s a reason, for example, why the International Space Station is international.
 The United States decided the costs of this orbital platform, in the relative safety of low Earth orbit, were beyond its means.

 So, let us look back at 1968 and celebrate.
 Let us marvel at the ingenuity of humans for its exploitation of physical laws.
 Let us be awed by the first time we, as a species, saw our planet in a new, interconnected and unified way.
-Let us applaud the determination of astronauts who pressed on with their mission despite puking and shitting in their spacecraft.
+Let us applaud the determination of astronauts who pressed on with their mission despite puking and pooping in their spacecraft.

 But let us never forget that space is cold.
 Space is harsh.
 Space travel is expensive.
 And dangerous.